raiden-e/autofy/README.md

 Send's a random song from a Spotify playlist to
 [Track des Tages](t.me/TrackDesTages),
 [Daily Track](t.me/Daily_Track),
-and to my
+and my
 [Discord](https://discord.gg/wDaVDtx)
-at noon CEST
+at noon CEST.

 ## Dubstep 🚑

 So I like this genre, but Spotify's algorithms are kind of poor when it comes to recommendations.
 The personal radar changes whenever you listen to something new. _Especially_ when you recently listened to songs by popular artists.
 So I summed up some decent dubstep artists in a [gist](https://gist.github.com).
 This script pulls the latest releases from those artists and loads them into a [playlist](https://open.spotify.com/playlist/6XnpwiV7hkEUMh4UsMapm2) every week.
 If the latest release was an album, it picks the 2-5 most popular tracks.

 ## Now Playing ▶

 Show the currently playing song on Spotify and get the artist, song name, album name, and cover.
+This script continuously  saves the name of the song, artist, and album in a text file in the user's home folder.

 ## Examples